liquibase/liquibase-opensearch-spring-boot-starter/README.md

 This starter requires that an [`OpenSearchClient`][opensearch-java-client] is available as a bean.
 It is generally recommended that you use [`spring-data-opensearch-starter`] to create this bean, however you can also provide your own.

-Unlike `liquibase-opensearch` this will not attempt to create its own `OpenSearchClient` and consequently it does not try to read any OpenSearch connection information from the properties.
+Unlike `liquibase-opensearch`, this will not attempt to create its own `OpenSearchClient` and consequently it does not try to read any OpenSearch connection information from the properties.

-Once you include this library as a dependency in your project it will automatically trigger the liquibase migration, unless you set `opensearch.liquibase.enabled` to `false`.
+Once you include this library as a dependency in your project, it will automatically trigger the liquibase migration, unless you set `opensearch.liquibase.enabled` to `false`.
 By default, the integration will look for a changelog file at `db/changelog/db.changelog-master.yaml`.

-Note that the standard Liquibase Spring integration will also be triggered automatically, thus you have to disable it unless you have other databases besides OpenSearch for which you intend to use Liquibase as normally.
-To disable it specify the following Spring configuration:
+Note that the standard Liquibase Spring integration will also be triggered automatically, thus you have to disable it, unless you have other databases besides OpenSearch, for which you intend to use Liquibase as normally.
+To disable it, specify the following Spring configuration:
 ```yaml
 spring.liquibase.enabled=false